Corey Jamason

 What is your daily practice routine?

-Ideally, an hour of warm-up early in the morning, a break, followed by several two-hour sessions separated by breaks in between for the remainder of the day.
+Ideally, an hour of warm-up early in the morning, a break, followed by several two-hour sessions separated by lovely walks outside.

 If you could play only three composers for the rest of your life, who would they be?